 ==> To get all methods to access Command Prompt under different Windows, please visit this page – How to access Command Line

 Step2.
 Type diskpart and then type list volume

 Step3.
 Type select volume 3 (suppose volume 3 is the volume that you want to change drive letter)

 Step4.
 Type assign letter=R (R is the new drive letter that you want to assign to the selected drive)

-Without relying on Disk Management or using Diskpart utility, you can use IM-Magic Partition Resizer to change drive letter of hard disk partition on Windows XP, Vista, 7, 8, 10 by following the guide below:
+Without Disk Management or Diskpart/Powershell, you can use free tool IM-Magic Partition Resizer to change drive letter of hard disk partition on Windows XP, Vista, 7, 8, 10, 11 by the following steps:

 Step1.
-Right click the partition and select "Change Drive Letter" option.
+Download Partition Resizer, install and open it.
+Right click the target partition and select "Change Drive Letter" option.